williamdelacruz/Single-Pixel-Imaging/README.md

 In the previous link, go to packages and download the folder \TVL3_beta2.4, then move it to the main directory.

+### \data folder

+This folder can be used to save precalculated Hadamard matrices.
+This is convenient when the dimension of the Hadamard matrix is greater than 2^7, which is time consuming to compute.

 ## Simulation and execution